Aspectise/Roblox-Mass-Tools/README.md

 ## Next update at 25 ⭐
 - Save progress for Pin Cracker
 - Multi-Cookies for all tools
+- Suggestions ideas that you would like in the tool

 ### Setup
 1. Open settings.json